JochenFM/MS3_VideoLibrary/README.md

 **2. Admin rights**

-The admin should get the additional abilities to:
+In its current state, the Admin (user with username "Admin") has the same functionalities as a registered user, plus the ability to add and delete categories.
+For future development, the admin should get the additional abilities to:
 - (US022) edit or delete any video on the site in case inappropriate content has been uploaded,
 - (US023) delete categories from the Categories drop-down, with measures for preserving relational integrity for videos no longer associated with a category.
 - Admin should be defined by superuser functionality, rather than by name "Admin"

 **3. 404 and 500 error handling**

-Pages for 404 and 500 errors need to be inserted for when something goes wrong, allowing user to return to the content with minimal disruption.
+Custom pages for 404 and 500 errors need to be inserted for when something goes wrong, allowing user to return to the content with minimal disruption.

 **4. Implement 'like' functionality**